stevebauman/location/README.md

 ###Quick Update

-Laravel 5 Users: This package is currently unavailable due to the changes of the package system.
-This package will be updated for compatibility in the coming weeks.
+<del>Laravel 5 Users: This package is currently unavailable due to the changes of the package system.
+This package will be updated
+for compatibility in the coming weeks.</del>

+Laravel 5 compatibility has been added.
+Feb 13th, 2015

 ##TODO